|Hometown:||Silver Lake, Kan.|

 Kruger's effective communication and teaching skills with his players aren't the only reasons for the Sooners' quick reascension on the ladder of hoops relevancy.
 He has also taken a lead role in the program's community outreach efforts, positively impacting the lives of local residents and reinforcing the favorable manner in which they view the OU program.

-Kruger, a native of Silver Lake, Kan., acknowledged that location was also a factor in his decision to accept the offer to coach the Sooners.
+A native of Silver Lake, Kan., Kruger acknowledged that location was also a factor in his decision to accept the offer to coach the Sooners.

 "My wife, Barb, and I have lived in a lot of places, but we were raised in middle America and that has always been home for us," he said.
 "We never knew if the opportunity would present itself to get back there, but it did in this case, and it came at a great university."